Isbelis/Python-challenge/README.md

 Python Challenge - Module 3

-On Python Challenge,  I analyzed the records of two csv files create a Python script, my calculation was each file.
+I analyzed the records of two csv files create a Python script, my calculation was each file.
 I could do the following:

 a.
 PyBankThe:The dataset is composed of two columns: "Date" and "Prot/Losses".
 I analyzed the records to calculate each of the following values:
 1. The total number of months included in the dataset.